PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:05:41
+Last updated: 2024-04-02 18:06:14
-Random Quote: Even youngish men can acquire wisdom as time goes by. - John Bercow
+Random Quote: The universe is transformation; our life is what our thoughts make it. - Marcus Aurelius